 # # #

-The North Central Regional Center for Rural (NCRCRD) is one of four Regional Rural Development Centers in the United States.
-NCRCRD’s work links the research and educational outreach capacity of our region’s 34 land-grant universities with our region’s communities, local decision-makers, entrepreneurs, families, farmers, and ranchers to help address a wide range of development issues unique to our 12-state region.
-NCRCRD promotes regional collaboration by elevating the research and extension programs in our region; offering grant opportunities to support new and ongoing regional research, extension, and integrated activities; establishing a North Central Region dataset to encourage regional exploration; and creating networking opportunities through webinars, sponsorships, and making introductions between our partners.
-For more information, please visit https://ncrcrd.org/.
+The North Central Regional Center for Rural Development (NCRCRD) is one of four Regional Rural Development Centers in the United States.
+NCRCRD’s work links the research and educational outreach capacity of our region’s 34 land-grant universities with rural communities to help address a wide range of development issues unique to our 12-state region.